 Notice how steps are linked together using the and and but keywords.
 Of course, any piece of software consists of multiple features and features may be more complex than the one in the example above.
 The skill with effective use of BDD is to create features with the correct scope.

 As you may have noticed from the examples given, Gherkin may be human-readable, but the strict format can make it time-consuming and hard to define features.
 This is because it is using a dumb syntax-based approach to convert your .feature file into the methods used to run the test.
 In other words, you have to do a lot of the hard work by making sure you are writing something it can understand.

 Here at Functionize, we don’t deny the utility of Behavior Driven Development.
 Clearly, making sure your features align with your business needs is valuable.
 Equally valuable is “shift-left” – thinking about how to test your features before they are developed.
 However, our view is that Gherkin is simply too inflexible and hard to learn.
-Our solution is our recently-released Adaptive Language Processing engine (ALP™).
-This allows you to write tests as a series of steps in plain English.
-The ALP engine then uses Natural Language Processing (NLP) to generate a Functionize test script.
-Like Gherkin, ALP uses certain keywords, but because of its NLP capability, these can be used in a much looser manner.
+Our solution is our recently-released NLP Engine.
+This allows you to create tests by simply writing in plain English.
+The NLP engine then uses Natural Language Processing to generate a Functionize test script.
+Like Gherkin, NLP engine uses certain keywords, but because of its capability, these can be used in a much looser manner.
 For instance, you can have a step “Verify that the Buy Now button is visible at the bottom of the page”.

 BDD is an interesting way to think about software development.
 It takes the best features of TDD and ensures that the resulting software is delivering what the business needs.
 However, BDD’s reliance on overly-precise domain-specific languages and special tools limit its utility.
 With ALP, Functionize offers you a way to get the benefits of BDD without the pain of learning a new language.